nayarsystems/n4m-smartcontrol-api/01-facilities.md

 method: "nayar.net4machines.facilities.obelisk.getfacility"
 parameters:
     {
+        "obelisk_id": <string>
     }
 return: map[string]interface{}
-description: returns a map with the summary of every facility owned by the user
+description: returns a map with the facility associated to the specific device
 ```

 ```
 method: "nayar.net4machines.facilities.element.stats"
 parameters:
-    {

-    }
+    {}
 return: map[string]interface{}
 description: returns a map with the summary of the total elements
 ```